 Searching for Wisdom

 I truly enjoyed this article by FS.
-I feel it clearly describes important steps and approaches towards personal growth and the search for knowledge and wisdom.
+It clearly describes the necessary steps and approaches toward personal growth and the search for knowledge and wisdom.
 Enjoy.

 Thinking is something you have to do by yourself.
 Build Your Mental Muscles.
 Keep it Real.
 Sweat Your Assets.